 How the White House is tackling the opioid epidemic

-President Trump declared the nation’s opioid epidemic to be a “public health emergency” in October, promising to combat the health crisis in a number of ways.
+After declaring the nation’s opioid epidemic a public health emergency in October, President Trump revealed his plans to crack down on the health crisis.

-His plan, according to Trump’s domestic policy director Andrew Bremberg, includes harsher penalties for drug traffickers and lowering the amount of drugs needed to trigger mandatory minimum sentences for dealers.
+His plan, which he discussed in March, includes harsher penalties for drug traffickers and lowering the amount of drugs needed to trigger mandatory minimum sentences for dealers.

+“These are terrible people and we have to get tough with those people,” Trump said of traffickers and dealers.
+“This isn’t about committees ... this is about winning a very tough problem.”

 It’s important that the full weight of the federal government – with each Cabinet department determining their role in the crisis – is involved in tackling the epidemic, said Tom Coderre, a former official with the Obama administration’s Health and Human Services Substance Abuse and Mental Health Services Administration.